TommyZihao/Code-Story-Interview-/README.md

 ## `How did you come up with the idea of making content creation `

-At the same time, more and more people, especially students from traditional majors like me, such as mechanics, finance, medical research, energy engineering,  automobile, they want to get in IT world, too.
+At the same time, more and more people, especially students from traditional majors like me, such as mechanics, finance, medical research, energy engineering,  automobile, want to get into the IT world, too.

 Use advanced machine learning and AI to empower their own profession.